23 Jul Dan Abrams’ “Kennedy’s Avenger” Turns a “Historical Footnote…Into the Main Attraction”

 “Abrams and Fisher do many things well in this book,” one of which “is highlighting the long list of colorful characters involved in the case,” Iglesias wrote.
 One of those characters was Melvin Belli, Jack Ruby’s defense attorney who was “known for firing a cannon from atop his building every time he won a case.”
 The trial also featured unique witnesses such as strip tease dancers from Ruby’s club and world famous boxing champion Barney Ross.

 A Washington Post review by Thurston Clarke backs up Iglesias’ take, stating that “Abrams and Fisher adroitly narrate the trial, making the legal maneuvering understandable and fascinating, while offering some well-chosen digressions.”
 Clarke calls the book “an engrossing, lively and expertly crafted courtroom drama filled with colorful characters and having significant resonance for the present.”
+Meanwhile, Edward Kosner of the Wall Street Journal called it a “fascinating blend of courtroom drama and legal analysis.”

 Despite shooting and killing Lee Harvey Oswald on live television, Jack Ruby died an innocent man in the eyes of the law, and “Kennedy’s Avenger” tells the gripping story of how this occurred.
 “Clear, straightforward writing and superb research that pays attention to tension as well as humor make this riveting courtroom drama that feels as alive as it did it 1964 — and that reminds readers that there was a second shot heard, and seen, around the world.”